-T-Mobile roadmap leak lists 'Nokia Flame' with April 24 launch dateAlex Wagner - Senior News Editor
+T-Mobile roadmap leak lists 'Nokia Flame' with April 24 launch dateAlex Wagner - Deputy Managing Editor, News Desk

 Ready for another Nokia device, T-Mobile folk?
 According to a fresh T-Mobile roadmap leak, you may be getting one in a couple of months.
 An image posted by TmoNews has revealed a T-Mobile roadmap that lists a device referred to as the "Nokia Flame" as coming out on April 24.
 There's also a "(4G)" next to the device's name that, considering the "(LTE)" designation next to the ZTE MF96 Mobile Hotspot, could indicate that the Flame will be an HSPA+ product.